Lone surviving attacker in Paris massacre guilty of murder

 Presiding judge Jean-Louis Peries said at the trial's outset that it belongs to "international and national events of this century. " France emerged from the state of emergency in 2017, after incorporating many of the harshest measures into law.

-Fourteen of the defendants have been in court, including Abdeslam, the only survivor of the 10-member attacking team that terrorized Paris that Friday night.
-All but one of the six absent men are presumed to have been killed in Syria or Iraq; the other is in prison in Turkey.
+Fourteen of the defendants were in court, including Abdeslam.
+All but one of the six men tried in absentia are presumed killed in Syria or Iraq; the other is in prison in Turkey.

-Prosecutors are seeking life sentences for nine other defendants.
-The remaining suspects were tried on lesser terrorism charges and face sentences ranging from five to 30 years.

-In closing arguments, prosecutors stressed that all 20 defendants, who had fanned out around the French capital, armed with semi-automatic rifles and explosives-packed vests to mount parallel attacks, are members of the Islamic State extremist group responsible for the massacres.

-“Not everyone is a jihadi, but all of those you are judging accepted to take part in a terrorist group, either by conviction, cowardliness or greed,” prosecutor Nicolas Braconnay told the court this month.
+“Not everyone is a jihadi, but all of those you are judging accepted to take part in a terrorist group, either by conviction, cowardliness or greed,” prosecutor Nicolas Braconnay told the court in closing arguments this month.

 Some defendants, including Abdeslam, said innocent civilians were targeted because of France’s policies in the Middle East and hundreds of civilian deaths in Western airstrikes in Islamic State-controlled areas of Syria and Iraq.